dirko/dirko.github.io/_posts/2015-05-19-Spelling-correction-with-pyhacrf.md

 or offset feature.
 - The second is 1 when the characters of the two input strings in that lattice position is equal and 0 otherwise.
-- The third element is 1 when the character are equal and both are also numerical characters and zero otherwise.
+- The third element is 1 when the characters are equal and both are also numerical characters and zero otherwise.

 ## Learning